rokath/trice/docs/TriceV1.0Encoding.md

 * Inside double buffer each trice starts at a u32 boundary.
 * There are 1-3 padding bytes possible after each *Trice*.
-* The COBS encoding skips the padding bytes using N, making a compact buffer then.
+* The COBS encoding skips the padding bytes using N.

 ###  6.3. <a name='ExtendedTricesasfutureoption'></a>Extended *Trices* as future option